lwunderl/US-Food-Imports/README.md

 JavaScript

 ## Questions Addressed
-What is the trade relationship between the US and other countries in the year 2020?
+What is the trade relationship between the US and other countries in the year 2022?
 Where do the selected food items originate from?
-What are the imported volumes and values of the selected food items? what are amounts of the selected items imported or consumed monthly?
+What are the imported volumes and values of the selected food items? what amounts of the selected items are imported or consumed monthly?

 ## Limitations
-Huge Dataset, it took a longer than normal for the flask app to load.
+Huge Dataset, it took longer than normal for the flask app to load.

 ## Instructions
 <ol>